akmur/alex-11ty/posts/2019-12-01-14-apps-i-use-almost-daily.md

 ### Dash

-This is an app that lets you download documentation for offline viewing: JavaScript, React, WordPress, Ruby, jQuery, Python&#8230; whatever you need, [Dash][10] probably has it, and if it doesn't you can add custom Github repos.
+This is an app that lets you download documentation for offline viewing: JavaScript, React, WordPress, Ruby, jQuery, Python... whatever you need, [Dash][10] probably has it, and if it doesn't you can add custom Github repos.
 Plus, it lets you download an offline copy of Stack Overflow questions and answers related to whatever you're interested in.
 It also has some extra features like snippets, which I use a lot, especially to type things like this in a chat: (╯°□°）╯︵ ┻━┻<figure class="wp-block-image">

 <img class="wp-image-1430" src="https://i0.wp.com/alexmuraro.me/wp-content/uploads/2019/11/image-7.png?fit=640%2C470&ssl=1" alt="" srcset="https://vccw.test/wp-content/uploads/2019/11/image-7.png 1004w, https://vccw.test/wp-content/uploads/2019/11/image-7-300x221.png 300w, https://vccw.test/wp-content/uploads/2019/11/image-7-768x565.png 768w, https://vccw.test/wp-content/uploads/2019/11/image-7-980x720.png 980w" sizes="(max-width: 1004px) 100vw, 1004px" /> </figure>